County & State Government Dashboard

 Explanation of the Indicator:

 In some cases, County-level data are not available from the same data source used by the State.
 In other cases, County-level data are not available for the same time frame used by the State.
 In these instances, data sources and time frames were selected that most closely match those of the State.
 Due to this difference, it must be noted that comparisons may not be completely equivalent in all cases.
 Ottawa County data were obtained from the U.S. Census Bureau, Small Area Income and Poverty Estimates, because this is the only source of child poverty data updated annually for Michigan counties.
 Michigan's data source is The Annie E. Casey Foundation, Kids Count Data Center.
-When this page was last updated in April 2018, 2016 data was the most recent data available from these sources.
+When this page was last updated in August 2019, 2016 data was the most recent data available for Michigan, and 2017 data was the most recent data available for Ottawa County.
+State of Michigan dashboard measures were last updated in December 2018 prior to the change in administration.
+Plans for future data updates from the new administration have not been communicated as of yet.